 - Does your trainer or sensor broadcast data via ANT+ and/or Bluetooth?

-If your device broadcast a signal over either ANT+ or Bluetooth, then FulGaz should be able to connect.
+If your device broadcast a signal over either ANT+ (Windows-only) or Bluetooth Smart, then FulGaz should be able to connect.
 If not, then it will not be compatible with FulGaz.
 Proprietary connections such as FitBit and Apple Watch are also out as they are “locked in” to their own software.

 - Is your sensor turned on and are the batteries charged?